-Pursuant to Title III of Book II and more particularly Articles 233-1 et seq. of the AMF General Regulation, Rothschild & Co Concordia, a société par actions simplifiée (simplified joint stock company) having its registered office at 23 bis, avenue de Messine, 75008 Paris, France, and registered with the Paris Trade and Companies Registry under number 499 208 932 ("Concordia" or the "Offeror"), acting in concert within the meaning of Article L. 233-10 of the French Commercial Code with the members of the Concert (as defined below), irrevocably offers to all the shareholders of Rothschild & Co, a société en commandite par actions (limited partnership with shares), having its registered office at 23 bis avenue de Messine, 75008 Paris, France, registered with the Paris Trade and Companies Registry under number 302 519 228 ("Rothschild & Co" or the "Company", and together with its directly- or indirectly-owned subsidiaries, the "Group"), to purchase in cash all of their shares in the Company whether outstanding or to be issued (the "Shares") other than the Shares held, on the date of the draft offer document prepared by the Offeror and filed with the AMF on 8 June 2023 (the "Draft Offer Document"), directly or indirectly, by the members of the Concert (subject to the exceptions set out below) in the context of a simplified tender offer on the terms described below (the "Offer").
+Pursuant to Title III of Book II and more particularly Articles 233-1 et seq. of the AMF General Regulation, Rothschild & Co Concordia, a société par actions simplifiée (simplified joint stock company) having its registered office at 23 bis, avenue de Messine, 75008 Paris, France, and registered with the Paris Trade and Companies Registry under number 499 208 932 ("Concordia" or the "Offeror"), acting in concert within the meaning of Article L. 233-10 of the French Commercial Code with the members of the Concert (as defined below), irrevocably offers to all the shareholders of Rothschild & Co, a société en commandite par actions (limited partnership with shares), having its registered office at 23 bis avenue de Messine, 75008 Paris, France, registered with the Paris Trade and Companies Registry under number 302 519 228 ("Rothschild & Co" or the "Company", and together with its directly- or indirectly-owned subsidiaries, the "Group"), to purchase in cash all of their shares in the Company whether outstanding or to be issued (the "Shares") other than the Shares held, directly or indirectly, by the members of the Concert (subject to the exceptions set out below) in the context of a simplified tender offer on the terms described below (the "Offer").

-The Offer price is €46.60 per Share cum-Extraordinary Distribution and ex-Dividend 2022, and €38.60 per Share ex-Extraordinary Distribution.
+The Offer price is \notin 46.60 per Share cum-Extraordinary Distribution and ex-Dividend 2022, and \notin 38.60 per Share ex-Extraordinary Distribution.
 The record date and the ex-date for the Extraordinary Distribution will be set by the managing partner (gérant statutaire) of the Company in accordance with resolution n°3 approved by the general meeting of the shareholders of the Company on 25 May 2023, and shall occur after the clearance decision of the AMF on the Offer and at the latest before the opening of the Offer.
 It is specified, as necessary, that this Extraordinary Distribution will be paid to all shareholders of the Company who hold Shares on the record date, regardless of whether they decide to tender their Shares to the Offer.
+The detachment of the Extraordinary Distribution should take place on 20 July 2023.
+The Offer will therefore be open at a price of \notin 38.60 per Share.